valencik/mastersAPSC/documents/thesis/thesis.md

 %- In all cases we can see `numCoauthors`, `numYears`, and `numEntries` monotonically increase as the size of the cluster decreases.

 Figure @fig:kmeans-noratio5 shows the `numCoauthors`, `numYears`, and `numEntries` data coloured according to their cluster membership in the 5 cluster scheme.
-This figure again demonstrates the data is continuous and that well separated clusters do not exist.
+This figure again demonstrates the data are continuous and that well separated clusters do not exist.
 As a result the clusters function as segmentations along a continuous spectrum.
 As the number of clusters increases, the size of the segmentations decrease.